hashlookup/hashlookup-format/raw.md

 - `PackageSection`: Package section of the hashed file as seen in the metadata of the Debian package format, RPM or similar package managers (CIRCL)
 - `PackageVersion`: Package version of the hashed file as seen in the metadata of the Debian package format, RPM or similar package managers (CIRCL)
 - `KnownMalicious`: List of source considering the hashed file as being malicious (CIRCL)
+- `tar:gname`: Group name used to create the Tar archive
+- `tar:uname`: User name used to create the Tar archive

 ### Relationships fields